radarhere/podcastactivity/README.md

 ## What is it?

-Podcast Activity Logger is very simple - one PHP file and a .htaccess file.
+Podcast Activity Logger is very simple - one PHP file and an .htaccess file.

 I manage a podcast.